Local Auto Insurance Coverage You Can Trust

 Why West Texas Drivers Choose Killebrew Insurance

-Driving in Midland, Odessa & Lubbock means dealing with long commutes, oilfield traffic, weather risks, and high repair costs.
+Driving in Midland, Odessa & Lubbock means long commutes, oilfield traffic, severe storms, and rising repair costs.
 We help you choose coverage that actually fits your daily driving.

-• Liability Coverage (Required in Texas) – Helps pay for injuries or property damage you cause in an accident.
-Texas minimum limits are 30/60/25 — but many drivers choose higher limits for better protection.
+Covers injuries or property damage you cause in an accident.
+Most West Texas drivers choose 100/300/100 or higher for stronger financial protection. - Uninsured/Underinsured Motorist (UM/UIM)

 It’s easy to get distracted while driving.
 All it takes is an incoming text message, a fussy baby, or changing the radio station and your eyes are off the road long enough to crash into the slowing vehicle in front of you.
 As an owner/operator of the vehicle, you may be held financially responsible for any bodily injuries caused as a result of the accident.